 How does the hypnotic state feel?

 Hypnotic states can be broadly classified as light, medium, and deep.
-In the first two there may be few specific sensations other than feelings of great relaxation.
+In the first two, there may be few specific sensations other than feelings of great relaxation.
 In their early practice sessions with self-hypnosis, subjects may be surprised or disappointed because, other than this great sense of relaxation, they don’t feel any different.
 This is normal, and the best advice is to enjoy your sense of relaxation.
-Later, as you reach deeper states of hypnosis, you will learn to determine and experience the depths of this feeling.
+Later, as you reach deeper states of hypnosis, you will learn to decide and experience the depths of this feeling.

 Does a person in hypnosis lose self-control?

 Just as many people think that a hypnotized person will carry out any suggestion given to him, people also fear that they may lose control of themselves in self-hypnosis.
 This is totally untrue.
 One will do nothing in hypnosis that she/he would not do under the most normal circumstances.
 Suggestions are given to a person in hypnosis, whether by himself or by someone else must be acceptable to both the conscious and the unconscious parts of the mind.

 Can hypnosis totally block out all attention to things that happen in normal life?

 Yes – if the subject specifically wants to.
 However, people in hypnosis usually are aware of everything that goes on around them; they are merely so relaxed that they do not pay attention to anything except the matter they are focusing on.

 HOW does hypnosis differ from altered states of consciousness induced by such drugs as LSD, mescaline, or other hallucinogenic drugs?
 The key word here is self-determination: